usnistgov/NIST-BRIO/README.md

 For all different settings, please call **``brio -?``** or check the configuration file.

-### BRIO as traffic sink
+### BRIO Traffic Sink (BRIO-TS)
-It is possible to use ```brio``` as traffic receiver.
+It is possible to use ```brio``` as BGP traffic receiver.
 All BGP / BGPSec traffic can be printed out on receive in two forms, simple and regular.
 The regular form follows the Wireshark format where as the simple form presents one PDU per line.

-## BRIO_CACHE
+## BRIO RPKI Cache (BRIO-RC)
-BRIO Cache is the RPKI Cache Test Harness.
-This software allows to produce synthetic RPKI data and timed / event driven data flow.
-This means that RPKI payloads can be pre-scripted announcements and withdrawals.
+BRIO-RC is a RPKI cache test harness.
+This software allows to produce synthetic RPKI data with timed, event driven, addition/removal of RPKI objects.
+This means that RPKI-to-RTR payloads can be pre-scripted announcements and withdrawals.

-## Requirements
+## Deployment Requirements
-The BRIO Framework is tested on Linux Rocky 9 installations.
+The BRIO Framework has been tested on Linux Rocky 9 installations.

 ## Installation
-To compile and build BRIO just call the included build shell script.
+To compile and build BRIO use the included build shell script.
 This script allows to specify the folder where the software package will be installed in. ./build... -i sandbox  will build and install the framework in the folder sandbox.
 The installed code will be in the embedded local folder.